Yaribar/Yaribar/README.md

 Introduction to Embedded Systems Software and Development Environments | University of Colorado Boulder

+Embedded Software and Hardware Architecture | University of Colorado Boulder

 ## What I'm currently learning...

 Real-Time Embedded Systems | University of Colorado Boulder